Wodan58/joy1/doc/JOYimplJOY.md

   32 bits, but this has been removed.

 - Local symbols are fully supported: they can call each other and do not show up in the symbol table.
-This should be considered as implementation dependent, until further notice.

 - The function `Compare` is used to enforce the same type of equality in all comparison operators.